-Prior to conducting this activity with your students, introduce them to the Constitution, and display the four facsimile pages of the Constitution in your classroom for students to examine in advance of the workshop.
-Review the vocabulary list that is provided.
+Prior to conducting this activity with your students, introduce them to the Constitution, and share or display the four pages of the Constitution for students to examine in advance of the workshop.
+Review the Federal period and the vocabulary list provided.

-Divide the class into 4 groups (corresponding to the four pages of the Constitution), and distribute the following to each group:
+Divide the class into four groups (corresponding to the four pages of the Constitution), and distribute the following to each group:

-- 1 of the four facsimile pages of the U. S. Constitution
+- a copy of one of the four pages of the Constitution

-- 1 of the corresponding transcribed pages of the four pages of the Constitution
+- the corresponding transcription of their page of the Constitution

-- Corresponding documents and Document Analysis Worksheets (the number of documents you distribute to each group is up to you.
+- corresponding documents (The number of documents you distribute to each group is up to you.
 When deciding, consider how much class time you have as well as your students’ reading abilities.)

 Provide student groups with approximately 20 minutes to read their page of the Constitution and analyze their primary source documents (using the aid of their document analysis worksheets).
 Ask group members to discuss with one another how their document relates to particular article(s) and section(s) of their page of the Constitution.
 During this activity, circulate among your students, encouraging them to question their documents thoroughly, and provide assistance in interpreting the Constitution, where needed.

-Next, invite one or two representatives from each group to describe their documents to the rest of the class, and then quote from the particular articles and sections of their page of the Constitution that relate to the documents.
+Next, invite one or two representatives from each group to describe their documents to the rest of the class, and then quote from the particular articles and sections of the Constitution that relate to the documents.